MicrosoftDocs/biztalk-docs/biztalk/core/using-distinguished-fields-and-property-fields.md

 ```

 > [!NOTE]
 >  When you use a reserved keyword as the name of a field in a schema, and you promote the field by selecting Quick Promotion, the property name of the field is changed to __\<Reserved Keyword\>.
 (The double underscore is added before the property name.)
 However, if you use this property name in an orchestration expression, you will receive a compiler error when building the orchestration.
-To work around this error, you need to manually add @ before the double underscore.
+To work around this error, you need to manually add \@ before the double underscore.
 For example,
 >
->  `MyMessage(Invoice.PropertySchema.@__Name) = "Product Name";`
+>  `MyMessage(Invoice.PropertySchema.\@__Name) = "Product Name";`

 ## Property Sets
  You can also assign all of the context properties of one message (a property set) to the context properties of another message.
 To assign a property set, you simply place an asterisk in parentheses after both message names, in the same way you would put a property in parentheses: